California Institute of the Arts requires a minimum of 120 units to graduate with a bachelor's degree.

 California Institute of the Arts has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Students are not required to take a computer class to graduate.
+Students do not have to take a computer class.

 Reminder: Check with California Institute of the Arts directly for more information on requirements.
 Individual departments or majors may have additional required courses.

-✅ California Institute of the Arts offers services for students with disabilities.
+✅ California Institute of the Arts does offer services for students with disabilities.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-❌ California Institute of the Arts does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.
+❌ California Institute of the Arts false or fully-online programs, so students must be able to attend classes on-campus.

-✅ California Institute of the Arts offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ California Institute of the Arts true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ❌ California Institute of the Arts studets are not required to complete an internship.